QiuHeqian/CrossDet/README.md

 Thanks MMDetection team for the wonderful open source project!

 ## Citition
-If you use this code in your research, please cite this project.
+If you find CrossDet useful in your research, please consider citing:
 ```
 @inproceedings{qiu2021crossdet,
   title={CrossDet: Crossline Representation for Object Detection},